Hybrid least squares for learning functions from highly noisy data: Two perspectives on least squares

 \section{Two perspectives on least squares}

-While the problem discussed in Section \ref{sec:1} pertains to function approximation, the inclusion of noise suggests a natural connection to the least-squares estimation studied in the statistics literature.
-This section aims to provide an explicit elucidation of their connections and differences, which will guide us to design a hybrid framework in the subsequent sections.
+While the problem discussed in \Cref{sec:1} pertains to function approximation, the inclusion of noise suggests a natural connection to the least-squares estimation in statistics.
+This section clarifies their connections and differences, which will guide us to design a hybrid framework in the subsequent sections.

 The function approximation problem \eqref{alphaoracle} is deterministic in nature.
 When evaluations are noiseless, the only randomness while solving the least-squares problem \eqref{myls} arises from the Christoffel sampling procedure.
-This procedure aims to preserve the mutual orthogonality of the orthonormal basis $\{v_i\}_{i\in [n]}$ in $V_n$ under the discrete measure, resembling the concept of the $D$-optimality optimal experiment design criterion \cite{pukelsheim2006optimal} but in an infinite-dimensional setting.
+This procedure aims to preserve the mutual orthogonality of the orthonormal basis $\{v_i\}_{i\in [n]}$ in $V_n$ under the discrete measure.
 The optimal measure \eqref{chris} in this case is a special instance of Lewis' change of density \cite{lewis1978finite} that extends to general $L^p$ subspace embedding and approximation \cite{cohen2015lp}.
 When $\Omega$ is a finite set and $\mu$ is the uniform measure on $\Omega$, the induced measure \eqref{chris} is equivalent to the leverage score sampling \cite{malik2022fast}, which has been extensively studied in randomized numerical linear algebra \cite{woodruff2014sketching, martinsson2020randomized, murray2023randomized}.
 It is worth noting that this approach relies only on the approximation space $V_n$.

 Least-squares problems in the statistics literature are often grounded in a generative model with an emphasis on the estimation and inference of model coefficients.
 In a classical linear regression problem with fixed design matrix $\bm X\in\R^{m\times n}$, for instance, the observation vector $\bm Y\in\R^{m}$ is assumed to be generated from a linear combination of $n$ columns of $\bm X$ contaminated by noise: